 - Stage 1: Procurement and Project Initiation

 - Stage 2: Threat Intelligence

 - Stage 3: Scenario and Inject Development

 - Stage 4: Pre-exercise Facilitation

-- Stage 5: Crisis Simulation Table Top Exercise

-- Stage 6: Incident Response Exercise Report
+- Stage 5: Crisis Simulation Table Top Exercise - Stage 6: Incident Response Exercise Report

-9.2 Crisis Simulation Table Top Exercise
+7.2 Crisis Simulation Table Top Exercise

-9.2.1 Procurement and Project Initiation
+7.2.1 Procurement and Project Initiation

-The FIs' Procurement Team is responsible for procuring the services of a CTC approved Gold Team Exercise Provider.
+The FIs' Procurement Team is responsible for procuring the services of a Gold Team Exercise Provider.

 Provider selection processes should be fair and transparent, and any questions asked by a Provider should be shared to all parties.
-The Procurement team should follow the Annex E: Procurement Guide.
+The Procurement team should follow the Appendix A: Procurement Guide.